samuelmasuy/PyCon15ToGCal/README.md

                        Name of the secondary calendar you would like to port the event to.
 If you would like it to be your primary calendar, insert `primary`.
 (Default: `PyCon15`)
+      -a, --all        Add all the events to your google calendar.
+The default is a walkthough.
+(Pick one talk per session.)
 ```

 ## Contribute